DrewNaylor/UXL-Launcher/README.md

 1. First, clone the Git repository by running: <code>git clone https://github.com/DrewNaylor/UXL-Launcher.git</code> or [download the Zip file for the master branch](https://github.com/DrewNaylor/UXL-Launcher/archive/master.zip) and remember where you saved your files.

-2. Next, open the command prompt from the Start menu (<code>cmd.exe</code>) and type or copy/paste <code>cd C:\Program Files (x86)\MSBuild\14.0\Bin\ </code> if you have a 64-bit Windows install or <code>cd C:\Program Files\MSBuild\14.0\Bin\ </code> if you have a 32-bit Windows install.
+2. Next, open the command prompt from the Start menu (`cmd.exe`) and type or copy/paste `cd C:\Program Files (x86)\MSBuild\14.0\Bin\` if you have a 64-bit Windows install or `cd C:\Program Files\MSBuild\14.0\Bin\` if you have a 32-bit Windows install.
 Press the Enter or Return key when it's pasted.
-Don't run <code>cmd.exe</code> from the Git Shell or else the next step won't work.
+Don't run `cmd.exe` from the Git Shell or else the next step won't work.

-3. Third, type <code>msbuild.exe</code>, press the spacebar, and drag the <code>UXL-Launcher.vbproj</code> into the command prompt window and press the Enter or Return key.
+3. Third, type `msbuild.exe`, press the spacebar, and drag the `UXL-Launcher.vbproj` into the command prompt window and press the Enter or Return key.

-4. And finally, once the project is done being built, you'll find the UXL Launcher EXE file in <code>UXL-Launcher\UXL-Launcher\bin\Debug </code> wherever you saved the files to earlier along with a config file, a PDB file, and an XML file.
+4. And finally, once the project is done being built, you'll find the UXL Launcher EXE file in `UXL-Launcher\UXL-Launcher\bin\Debug` wherever you saved the files to earlier along with a config file, a PDB file, and an XML file.

 ## How to Modify the Source Code